“I need to get in shape!” “I don’t want to feel like slave to work anymore.” “I want to be a happier and more balanced

 Timely.
 Make sure that now is a good time to work toward this goal.
-For example, aiming to clean out the attic may be a wonderful goal, but not if you are still recovering from back surgery.
+For example, aiming to clean out the attic may be helpful, but not if you are still recovering from back surgery.

-In pursuing your goals, if you find that that you are not able to complete a particular step along the path to your goal, take a closer look at it.
+In pursuing your goals, if you find that that you are not able to complete a particular step along your path, take a closer look at it.
 It is possible that the step was too big, so do not be afraid to break it down further and go from there.
 It could also be that the step was not SMART from the start.
 See if you can rework it to make it one you can tackle.